wortmanb/deepfreeze/README.md

 No need to update, just insert.
 What about deletions?
 Probably a good idea.

+## Intelligent Tiering

+How does this play with IT?
+If a searchable snapshot ages into the deepfreeze while ES is still actively working with searchable snapshots in the same bucket, does any data move down in temperature?
+Will the "ignored" searchable snapshots be ignored by ES sufficiently that they can age to glacier eventually?

 ## Code
 Python or bash?
 Keep this as simple as possible and run it daily so that it can update newly-minted searchable snapshots in the deepfreeze index.